inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 ---
-title: Waiting for an Incoming Request
+title: Waiting for Incoming Request
 nav_order: 3
 parent: Advanced Features
 layout: docs
 section: docs
 ---
-# Waiting for an Incoming Request
+# Waiting for Incoming Requests
 Some testing workflows required testing to pause until an incoming request is received.
-For example, the OAuth2 workflow used by the SMART App Launch IG involves redirecting the user to an authorization server, which then redirects the user back to the application which requested authorization (Inferno).
+For example, the OAuth2 workflow used by the SMART App Launch IG involves redirecting the user to an authorization server, which then redirects the user back to the application that requested authorization.
 In order to handle a workflow like this, Inferno must be able to handle the incoming request and associate it with a particular testing session.
 Inferno accomplishes this with the `wait` status and special routes for resuming tests.

-### Making a Test Wait
+## Wait Method
 A test is instructed to wait for an incoming request using the [`wait`](/inferno-core/docs/Inferno/DSL/Results.html#wait-instance_method) method. `wait` takes three arguments:
 * `identifier` - An identifier which can uniquely identify the current test session.
 It must be possible for this identifier to be reconstructed based on the incoming request.
-* `message` - A markdown string which will be displayed to the user while the test is waiting.
+* `message` - A markdown string displayed to the user while the test is waiting.
 * `timeout` - The number of seconds the test will wait.

 [`wait` in the API
 docs](/inferno-core/docs/Inferno/DSL/Results.html#wait-instance_method)

-### Handling the Incoming Request
+## Handling the Incoming Request
-The route to make a test resume execution is created with [`resume_test_route`](/inferno-core/docs/Inferno/DSL/Runnable.html#resume_test_route-instance_method), which takes three arguments:
+The route for making a test resume execution is created with [`resume_test_route`](/inferno-core/docs/Inferno/DSL/Runnable.html#resume_test_route-instance_method), which takes three arguments:
 * `method` - A symbol for the HTTP verb for the incoming request (`:get`, `:post`, etc.)
 * `path` - A string for the route path.
 The route will be served at `INFERNO_BASE/custom/SUITE_ID/CUSTOM_ROUTE_PATH`.
-* A block which extracts `identifier` from the incoming request and returns it.
+* A block that extracts the `identifier` from the incoming request and returns it.
-  In this block, `request` can be used to access a [`Request` object](/inferno-core/docs/Inferno/Entities/Request.html) which contains the details of the incoming request.
+  In this block, `request` can be used to access a [`Request` ](/inferno-core/docs/Inferno/Entities/Request.html) object which contains the details of the incoming request.

 If it is necessary to inspect the incoming request in a test, the incoming